Afonso V of Portugal: Early life

-Born in Sintra on 15 January 1432, Afonso was the second son of King Edward of Portugal by his wife Eleanor of Aragon.
+Born in Sintra on 15 January 1432, Afonso was the second son of Edward, King of Portugal by his wife Eleanor of Aragon.
 Following the death of his older brother, Infante João (1429–1433), Afonso acceded to the position of heir apparent and was made the first Prince of Portugal by his father, who sought to emulate the English court's custom of a dynastic title that distinguished the heir apparent from the other children of the monarch.
 He was only six years old when he succeeded his father in 1438.

 During his minority, Afonso was placed under the regency of his mother, Eleanor, by the will left by his late father.
 As both a foreigner and a woman, the queen was not a popular choice for regent.
 When the cortes met in late 1438, a law was passed requiring a joint regency consisting of Eleanor and Pedro, Duke of Coimbra, the younger brother of the late king.
 The dual regency was a failure and in 1439, the cortes named Pedro "protector and guardian" of the king and "ruler and defender" of the kingdom.
 Eleanor attempted to resist, but without support in Portugal she fled to Castile.

 Pedro's regency was characterized by political unrest and weakened authority caused by strife with Afonso, Count of Barcelos, his half-brother and political enemy.
 In 1441, Afonso V's betrothal to Pedro's eldest daughter, Isabella, was arranged.
 The engagement caused conflict between Pedro and the Count of Barcelos, who had wished for the monarch to marry his granddaughter.
 Relations further deteriorated when Pedro had his son elected the Constable of Portugal in 1443, a title that the Count of Barcelos believed rightfully belonged to his eldest son, Afonso, Marquis of Valença.

 Afonso reached the age of majority in 1446, but Pedro retained administrative power and the title of regent.
 Afonso and Isabella were formally married on 6 May 1447, seemingly strengthening Pedro's power at court.
 However, the Count of Barcelos began to wield more influence over the young king and persuaded him to dispense Pedro in July 1448.
 Shortly after, Pedro retired to Coimbra and Afonso issued an order forbidding him from leaving his estates.
 The King also warned noblemen not to visit Pedro.
 On 15 September 1448, Afonso nullified all the laws and edicts approved under the regency.
 In November or December, he stripped Pedro's son of the title of Constable of Portugal.
 In early 1449, Afonso interpreted Pedro's refusal to yield all arms as an act of rebellion and began preparing for civil war.

 On 5 May 1449, Pedro began marching his ducal army towards Lisbon.
 He was eventually defeated and killed by Afonso V's royal forces in the Battle of Alfarrobeira on 20 May 1449.